CloudReactor/docs/index.md

     ```
     These commands will take you to a bash shell inside the deployer Docker container where you can re-run the deployment script with `./deploy.sh` and inspect the files it produces in the `build/` directory.

-{: .mt-5}
-- [x] Local repo configured with AWS and CloudReactor settings; tasks pushed to AWS ECS!

 ---

 ## The example tasks

-Successfully deploying this example project will create two ECS tasks.
-These tasks are defined in the `./src` folder, and are `task_1.py` and `file_io.py`.
-These tasks are configured in `deploy/vars/common.yml`.
+Successfully deploying this example project will push two ECS tasks to AWS.
+You can log into [CloudReactor](https://dash.cloudreactor.io) to see these tasks.

+The code for each tasks is in the `./src` folder, i.e. `./src/task_1.py` and `./src/file_io.py`.
+Feel free to take a look.

+Next, open `./deploy/vars/common.yml` -- you'll see entries for both `task_1` and `file_io`.
+You can think of this as a manifest of tasks to push to ECS; the CloudReactor deployment script you just ran will look for the files defined here, push them to ECS, and register them with CloudReactor.

 These tasks have the following behavior:
 * *task_1* prints 30 numbers and exits successfully.
 While it does so, it updates the "successful" count and the "last status message" that is shown in CloudReactor, using the CloudReactor status updater library.
 It is configured to run daily via `deploy/vars/common.yml`
 * *file_io* uses [non-persistent file storage](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/fargate-task-storage.html) to write and read numbers
 * *web_server* uses a python library dependency (Flask) to implement a web server and shows how to link an AWS Application Load Balancer (ALB) to a service.
-It requires that an ALB and target group be setup already, so it is not enabled by default.
+It requires that an ALB and target group be setup already, so it is not enabled by default (i.e. is commented out in the `./deploy/vars/common.yml` file).

 ---